AndreLouisCaron/pcrexx/README.rst

 .. warning::

    This library is in the experimental stage.
-Do not use (yet) in production code.
+Do not use it in production (at least, not yet).
 In particular, interfaces are likely to change and not all possible error handling is included.

 .. _`PCRE`: http://www.pcre.org/